bandaangosta/uv_station/README.md

 config_writer.create_config()
 ```

-`config_adc.py` will be writter to disk containing calibration parameters.
+`config_adc.py` will be written to disk containing calibration parameters.

 ### Bill of materials